towry/nvim/README.md

 ## TODO

 - [ ] Make lsp attach more controlable, for example, do not start lsp on large file.
+- [ ] TODO: fix project nvim not working well in nowrite buffers.

 ## Special Thanks To